CivAIgentics/Jett/README.md

 ### 🌟 **Professional Implementation by CivAIgentics**

-While Jacky 2.0 is open-source and can be self-hosted, **CivAIgentics offers comprehensive professional services** for organizations that want:
+While Jett is open-source and can be self-hosted, **CivAIgentics offers comprehensive professional services** for organizations that want:

 ✅ **White-Label Customization** - Complete branding to match your organization
 ✅ **Enterprise Integration** - Connect with existing systems and databases